-Vienna is a green city — about one-fifth of the city is covered by forests and woods, and more than half of the entire city area comprises woods, meadows, parks and gardens.
-Vienna’s woods provide a habitat for many rare plants and animal species, and reach into the city itself.
+Vienna’s woods provide a habitat for many rare plants and animal species and reach into the city itself.
 This greenery provides a recreational area much-loved by residents and visitors alike.
-Thanks to this green environment, residents of Vienna enjoy an excellent quality of life — a direct result from policies promoted and implemented by the city authorities.
+Thanks to this green environment, residents of Vienna enjoy an excellent quality of life — a direct result of policies promoted and implemented by the city authorities.

 “More than half of Vienna is covered by woods, meadows, parks and gardens.
 It is largely thanks to these huge ‘green lungs’ that we can boast an excellent quality of life.
 This is no coincidence: it is the result of consistent urban green space policy.”

-Around 7,500 hectares of nearby forests are maintained as protected areas.
+Around 7,500 hectares of nearby forests, incl. the Vienna Woods, are maintained as protected areas.
 Here activities are focused on nature conservation; tending and maintaining meadows; planting shelter woods and seeding adjoining fallow land; providing information for visitors about woods and forests; maintaining footpaths and roads; game management; sale of timber; and environmental education.

 An additional 33,000 forest areas are safeguarding the quality of Vienna’s drinking water by filtering pollutants and slowing down and storing rain and supported through local government policy.
 Vienna’s forest management is based on ecologically sound practices and activities, including game management, sale of timber; provision of information for visitors to woods forests and alpine space; and the maintenance of footpaths and roads.

 The Imperial Gardens Of Schönbrunn Palace